Houston Sex Offender Registration Attorney

 - Sexual assault;

 Convicted offenders must register with law enforcement and provide detailed personal information, including everything from their eye color to their shoe size.
-Additionally, registered sex offenders must provide information regarding:
+Below is a list of information registered sex offenders must provide:

 - Criminal history;